derkork/godot-statecharts/docs/_docs/installation.md

 layout: page
 title: Installation
 permalink: /installation
-description: "Below you can find the installation instructions for the plugin."
+description: "Here you can find the installation instructions for the plugin."
 ---

 # {{ page.title }}

-{{ page.description }}

 ## Index
 - [Requirements](#requirements)